King Meets Religious Leaders From Jerusalem, Jordan Reaffirms Unwavering Position Towards Palestine

 His Majesty highlighted Jordan's efforts to maintain the provision of relief and humanitarian aid through field hospitals, especially in Gaza, which receive vital supplies, in parallel to pushing for the opening of crossing points for the sustainable and sufficient delivery of aid.

-The King warned of the repercussions of the catastrophic humanitarian situation in Gaza due to the Israeli aggression, as well as in Jerusalem and the West Bank as a result of continuous aggression against Palestinians there.
+The King warned of the repercussions of the catastrophic humanitarian situation in Gaza due to the Israeli aggression, as well as in Jerusalem and the West Bank as a result of continuous aggression against Palestinians there, according to the statement.

 Additionally, His Majesty warned of impediments that may prevent Christians from attending Christmas Mass in Bethlehem, stressing that Jordan will work with the international community to ensure access for worshippers.